-At its sole discretion, B3 may adopt the above listed procedures in connection with the concerned full trading participant or settlement participant in other settlement chains, that is, relative to access, accounts, transactions, positions, collateral, assets and rights of the concerned full trading participant or settlement participant, as well as of the trading participants and investors linked to the relevant participant, but under the responsibility of clearing members other than the one which declared the default of the full trading participant or settlement participant.
+At its sole discretion, B3 may adopt the above listed procedures in connection with the concerned full trading participant or settlement participant in other settlement chains, that is, relative to access, accounts, transactions, positions, collateral, assets and rights of the concerned full trading participant or settlement participant, as well as of the trading participants, foreign participants and investors linked to the relevant participant, but under the responsibility of clearing members other than the one which declared the default of the full trading participant or settlement participant.

-The clearing member other than the one which declared the default of the concerned full trading participant or settlement participant, but which is responsible for the concerned full trading participant or settlement participant in another settlement chain, may adopt the above listed procedures relative to access, accounts, transactions, positions, collateral, assets and rights of the full trading participant or settlement participant, as well as of the trading participants and investors linked to the relevant participant and under the responsibility of said clearing member, meaning the procedures for blocking access, prohibiting new transactions from being executed, closing out positions, as well as blocking and using coverage, collateral and rights.
+The clearing member other than the one which declared the default of the concerned full trading participant or settlement participant, but which is responsible for the concerned full trading participant or settlement participant in another settlement chain, may adopt the above listed procedures relative to access, accounts, transactions, positions, collateral, assets and rights of the full trading participant or settlement participant, as well as of the trading participants, foreign participants and investors linked to the relevant participant and under the responsibility of said clearing member, meaning the procedures for blocking access, prohibiting new transactions from being executed, closing out positions, as well as blocking and using coverage, collateral and rights.

-If the defaulting investor and trading participant that caused the default of the full trading participant or of the settlement participant are both identified to the clearinghouse, the procedures prescribed for managing the default of the investor and of the trading participant also apply, pursuant to sections 2.2 and 2.3, respectively.
+If the defaulting investor and trading participant or foreign participant that caused the default of the full trading participant or of the settlement participant are both identified to the clearinghouse, the procedures prescribed for managing the default of the investor and of the trading participant also apply, pursuant to sections 2.2 and 2.3, respectively.

-If the investors and trading participants that caused the default of the full trading participant or of the settlement participant are identified, pursuant to subsections 2.2.1 and 2.3.1, respectively, then:
+If the investors, trading participants and foreign participants that caused the default of the full trading participant or of the settlement participant are identified, pursuant to subsections 2.2.1 and 2.3.1, respectively, then:

-- The positions of said investors and trading participants, as well as those of the full trading participant or of the settlement participant declared a defaulter when acting in the capacity of an investor are subject to mandatory closeout; and - In the absence of conditions for the transfer of the positions of the other investors and trading participants in the time and manner prescribed by the clearinghouse, said positions are also subject to mandatory closeout.
+- The positions of said investors, trading participants and foreign participants, as well as those of the full trading participant or of the settlement participant declared a defaulter when acting in the capacity of an investor are subject to mandatory closeout; and - In the absence of conditions for the transfer of the positions of the other investors, trading participants and foreign participants in the time and manner prescribed by the clearinghouse, said positions are also subject to mandatory closeout.